petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 revolutionized software development,
-reducing waste, improving quality, enhancing innovation, and increasing the speed at which software products and related technology could be brought into the world.
+reducing waste, improving quality, enhancing innovation, and ultimately increasing the speed at which software products were brought into the world.
 At the same time, the
 [pace of scientific innovation appears to have slowed](https://doi.org/10.1257/aer.20180338) [1], with many findings failing to replicate